 The National Coalition to Abolish the Death Penalty seeks to build a diverse and powerful national constituency favoring death penalty repeal.

 Together with our state and national partners, we have won a string of victories for the death penalty abolition movement.
 Six states in six years have said no to capital punishment.
-Today, 18 states are death penalty-free, with significant momentum away from the death penalty in almost every other state where it is still on the books.
+Today, 19 states and the District of the Columbia are death penalty-free, with significant momentum away from the death penalty in almost every other state where it is still on the books.